Table of contents

 Running multiple blogs with different niches

-For me, this option doesn’t fit because I cannot fully engage to multiple projects.
+This option doesn’t suit me because I cannot fully engage in multiple projects.

-I have learned over the years that focusing on one thing at the time is the way to go.
+I have learned over the years, that focusing on one thing at a time is the way to go.

 Say if I were running a hiking blog and a technology blog.

-I can say with certainty that I would not be able to give my 100% effort for both blogs.
+I can say with certainty that I would not be able to give my 100% effort to both blogs.

-I would struggle to treat both blogs as equals and would be scared to having to make the decision to shut down the other once they start getting traffic.
+I would struggle to treat both blogs as equals and would be scared of having to decide to shut down the other once they start getting traffic.

 Maybe I could hire writers to do the writing for these blogs?

-Everyone has their own way of treating writing and blogging.
+Everyone has their way of treating writing and blogging.